marksteward08/rtchatv2/README.md

-Simple real-time chat application using Node.JS
+Simple real-time chat application using Node.JS, Websocket, and HTTP